Severe thunderstorm warning: Definition

 A severe thunderstorm warning indicates the warned area is in impending danger from hail or wind speeds meeting warning criteria as well as from lightning and hydrological impacts associated with the storm cell.
 Severe thunderstorms can and occasionally do produce tornadoes without warning.
-While not all severe thunderstorms produce tornadoes, they can produce serious straight line wind damage as severe as a lower-category tornado or hurricane, and can actually cover a much wider area than that exceeded by a tornado's comparatively narrow path width.
+While not all severe thunderstorms produce tornadoes, they can produce serious straight line wind damage as severe as a lower-category tornado or hurricane, and can actually cover a much wider area than a tornado's comparatively narrow path width.

 If a tornado is detected on radar or is sighted visually, a tornado warning will be issued either in replacement of or concurrently to the existing severe thunderstorm warning.
 Generally, but not always, a severe thunderstorm watch or tornado watch (or a regional equivalent thereof) will precede a warning.
 If a tornado warning is issued, based on Doppler weather radar, it means strong rotation has been detected within a thunderstorm.
 Usually, if a thunderstorm is producing only weak rotation, it will only yield hazardous weather warranting a severe thunderstorm warning.
 However, the public will usually be advised this type of rotation has been detected and that the storm in question should be watched closely in the near future for further intensification.